South Asian pickle: Africa

-In South Africa and Botswana, Indian pickles are called atchar.
+In South Africa, Botswana and Kenya, Indian pickles are called atchar.
 They are made primarily from unripe mangoes and are sometimes eaten with bread.

 On Mauritius and Réunion a local variation is called Achard de légumes in French or Zasar legim in Mauritian Creole.
 It is prepared with a mixture of vegetables like cabbage, carrots, green beans, chayote, palm heart and onions.
 This is spiced with cumin, turmeric, green chilies, red chilies, ginger, garlic, salt and vinegar.